celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/usage.md

 Once you have the account address, you can make calls against your own smart contract, or use [ContractKit](../contractkit/README.md) to interact with Celo Core Contracts to do actions like fetch a user's balance.

 First import and instantiate an instance of ContractKit.
-For ContractKit versions 1.0.0 onwards, you also need to import and instantiate a Web3 instance manually:
+For ContractKit version 1.0.0 onwards, you also need to import and instantiate a Web3 instance manually:

 ```javascript
 // Add ContractKit to your file and instantiate the kit.